schil227/FantasticAdventuresOfDizzyFair/README.md

 Thus we have the genesis of this patch: how can I minimally change the game such that the extreme difficulty is reduced to something more manageable, while keeping the original spirit of the game intact?
 In other words, if the original developers realized just how impossible the game was, what would they change?

 ### **On "Fixing" the game** <a id="fixing"></a>
 Claiming that I'm "fixing" the game is certainly a strong statement, one which I do not take lightly.
-Game design back then was very focused on the player getting their money's worth, and critics tend to throw the phrase "bad game design" around pretty loosely.
-To the game's credit, yes you certainly would get your money's worth, and yes it really does feel like I'm playing an egg-simulator - however I can not turn a blind eye to some of the more questionable things about this game.
+Game design back then was very focused on the player getting their money's worth, so the harder the better.
+To the game's credit, yes you certainly would get your money's worth, and yes it really does feel like I'm playing a soft-boiled egg - however I can not turn a blind eye to some of the more questionable design choices about this game.

 Unlike my Fair Edition patch for [Journey to Silius](https://github.com/schil227/JourneyToSiliusFair), which just skirted over the line of being unreasonable, FAoD stomps all over it.
 While I was looking at the code and discovered that *just touching* a spider takes away **one fifth** of your total health, I couldn't believe it.
-I couldn't believe that they would decide to not only throw *dozens* of spiders *just* in the starting, not only that their random movement means you'll spend five to ten seconds waiting for the spider to get all the way out of the way, but that it just lops off a huge chunk of your health.
+I couldn't believe that they would decide to not only throw *dozens* of spiders *just* in the starting area, not only that their random movement means you'll spend five to ten seconds waiting for the spider to get all the way out of the way, but that it just lops off a huge chunk of your health.
 AND due to how i-frames work, you could end up getting hit multiple times!

 ...
 I'm getting off topic.
 The point is, in this adventure-puzzle-platformer which takes hours to beat, that you could suddenly lose at very swiftly, I felt much more justified in making some changes.
 And despite my grievances with how some things were handled, I really do think this is a magical game worth the time and effort to "fix".
 Again, the patch does not aim to trivialize the challenge, but rather to keep the the game as close as possible to its original vision.
 When the player beats the patch, they should feel like they really completed a tough but (mostly) fair NES game.

 ## What Was Changed <a id="them_changes"></a>

-This section will contain an extravaganza of all the many changes that were done as a part of this patch.
+This section is an extravaganza of all the many changes that were made in this patch.
 The details of these changes will stick to game-play and design, and the nitty-gritty coding details will be in the technical section.
 While the changes for this patch were numerous, it's also worth discussing what *wasn't* changed.

 ### What Was Not Changed <a id="not_changed"></a>